|PHONE: (479) 524-7305||EMAIL: firstname.lastname@example.org|

 Paulsen is no stranger to Siloam Springs, having served as a volunteer assistant soccer coach for the Golden Eagles during the 2011 season under her predecessor, Scott Marksberry, as John Brown posted an 8-8-2 overall record.
 Paulsen became intimately familiar with the program as she assisted in coaching duties on game day in addition to structuring team and goalkeeper training over the course of the season.

 During the summers of 2010 and 2011, Paulsen spent her time in Rogers, Ark., as a manager and counselor at Camp War Eagle, a Christian sports, adventure and recreation camp.
 There, she oversaw counselors by ensuring policies and procedures were followed while organizing and scheduling camp staff for various events.

-A native of Littleton, Colo., Paulsen graduated in 2010 with a Bachelor of Arts in Biology.
-In 2012, she completed a Master of Science in Kinesiology with an emphasis in Exercise Physiology.
-She also holds a National Soccer Coaches Association of America (NSCAA) National Coaching Diploma, recognition of completing a program that certifies competency in the teaching process, psychological skills training and laws of the game of soccer in addition to earning a National "D" License from the United States Soccer Federation (USSF).
+A native of Littleton, Colo., Paulsen graduated in 2010 with a Bachelor of Arts in biology.
+In 2012, she completed a Master of Science in kinesiology with an emphasis in exercise physiology.
+She also holds an Advanced National Diploma from the National Soccer Coaches Association of America (NSCAA) and a National "D" License from the United States Soccer Federation (USSF).

 Paulsen currently resides in Fayetteville.